szymon6927/szymonmiks.pl/blog/content/post/02_what_is_an_adr/index.md

 APPROVED

 ### Comment
-Contact @lukasz-ratajczyk-ng and ask him to provide the VPN config file to you.
+Contact XYZ and ask him to provide the VPN config file to you.

 ```